scai-conf/SCAI-QReCC-21/README.md

 ## Evaluation
 [[evaluation script](https://github.com/scai-conf/SCAI-QReCC-21/tree/main/code/evaluation-script)]

-Once you run your submitted software or uploaded your run, "Run" the evaluator on that run through the TIRA web interface (below the software; works out-of-the-box).
+Once you run your software or uploaded your run, "Run" the evaluator on that run through the TIRA web interface (below the software; works out-of-the-box).

 ![TIRA Interface: Evaluation](img/tira-software-evaluation.png)